flag16/anzhi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a student at the South-Central Minzu University[School of Biomedical Engineering](https://www.scuec.edu.cn/syxy/).
+I'm a student at the South-Central Minzu University [School of Biomedical Engineering](https://www.scuec.edu.cn/syxy/).
 My main research interests include computer vision,machine learning and multi-target tracking.

 I am very fortunate to be advised by academic advisor Liman Liu.